Kerala Itinerary - 7 Days

 Shopping in Kerala

 Spices, Ayurvedic medicines, Mural paintings, cashew nuts, oils, tea, coffee, coir products, coconut-shell handicrafts, and Kathakali Masks are a few of the products that are worth buying in Kerala.
-Some of these products are really good, so don’t miss the opportunity to indulge in some shopping.
+Some of these products are good, so don’t miss the opportunity to indulge in some shopping.

 Language in Kerala